kaldun-tech/hacker-sim-autophish/README.md

 ``pip install pytesseract``

 ## Usage
-Run the script in a terminal/cmd window using ``py path/to/hackersim_auto_phish.py [filepaths] [-c]``.
+Run the script in a terminal/cmd window using ``py path/to/hackersim_auto_phish.py [filepaths]``.
 It helps to have this running on another monitor, or otherwise visible along with Hacker Simulator.
-The script loops through input filepaths, opening directories and processing all images, then exits.
+The script opens input filepaths, reports the most likely phishing attack for each image, then exits.

 Options:

 -h: Displays help

--c: Clipboard mode (legacy behavior) - Waits and processes images passed to the clipboard.
+-c: Clipboard mode (previous behavior) - Waits for and processes images passed to the clipboard.
 Exit using CTRL + C.

 ### NOTICE
 Taking screenshots via the method described above is a pain in the ass when the game is in fullscreen.
 There is no option ingame to change out of fullscreen, but you can force it using the windows keybind ALT + ENTER ingame.
 Then you can change to fullscreen-borderless-windowed by changing to your desired resolution in Graphics options.